Protection On Discrimination

 6.Deprivation of Vacation Leave any regular employee has a right to a vacation leave.
 Depriving an employee this benefit solely on account of her condition is actionable; and

-7.Deprivation of Fringe Benefits benefits related to pregnancy, which are being offered to single employees, should also be made available to married employees.
+7.Deprivation of Fringe benefits related to pregnancy, which are being offered to single employees, should also be made available to married employees.
 Also, pregnant women must be treated the same way as employees on leave or on temporary disability.

-Special treatment for workers with disabilities is a positive thing.
+treatment for workers with disabilities is a positive thing.
 These individuals have lesser opportunities to begin with, but this does not make it alright to treat them poorly.
 The law should be our last resort, not the first and most common response.
 What the law provides is a minimum standard and not necessarily the most desirable one in its current form.

 A study conducted by the Equal Employment Opportunity Commission showed an increase of over 31% in pregnancy discrimination complaints filed over the last decade (US EEOC: 312).